astro-transients/tilepy/README.md

 - tilepy: Folder including the package
     - tilepy.tools: Includes several scripts that have been used so far for different aims related to visualization and catalog cleaning
     - tilepy.include: The main functions used by the two main scripts are in this folder.
 It includes the Pointing Tools specifically for CTA (the others are in GWHESSPointing tool which is imported by GWCTAPointingTools), the CTA observation scheduler, simulation tools and analysis tools (both using gammapy)
-    - tilepy.dataset: This is a folder where we recomend to put files as finals2000.all.
+    - tilepy.dataset: This is a folder where we recommend to put files as finals2000.all.
 You will see it empty.

 - relics: Old scripts that may be useful in the future

 - examples: Example on how to use tilepy:
     - obsCases: plots and scripts used to produced the results presented in an incoming paper.
-It contains a variety of astrophysical cases and observatory configutations.
+It contains a variety of astrophysical cases and observatory configurations.
-    - obsLauncher: Jupyter notebooks and .py to run observation schedulings for 1 telescope and N telescopes.
+    - obsLauncher: Jupyter notebooks and .py to run observation schedules for 1 telescope and N telescopes.
 We recommend to use the Jupyter notebooks as these are more comprehensive, specially with the inputs given.
     - obsConfig: three examples of configuration files, used in the notebooks to run the scripts.
 The format is the following:
        - [observatory]
           - name: name of the observatory (it is not critical, you can use any name)